 The 2018 City Food Policy Symposium – Connecting people with food policy | April 25th 2018, 9.30am – 5pm | Register Here

-The 2018 City Food Policy Symposium will explore how gathering evidence of lived experiences of food challenges – how citizens and communities experience, explain and respond to them – can inform more effective, equitable and empowering policy solutions.
+The aim of the 2018 City Food Policy Symposium is to learn more about how gathering and translating evidence of lived experience of food-related problems can help make food policy more effective in delivering its goals.
+It will explore how gathering evidence of lived experiences of food challenges – how citizens and communities experience, explain and respond to them – can inform more effective, equitable and empowering policy solutions.

 The output of the symposium will be a report bringing together a shared understanding of the value of gathering evidence of lived experiences and how this evidence can be most effectively translated into transformative action.